 Withdrawal of IRS Lien

-Although an IRS tax lien may have been released it is still a matter of public record and may impact your ability to get a loan.
-In order to have it removed you’ll need to file an “Application for Withdrawal of Filed Notice of Federal Tax Lien” with the IRS.
+Although an IRS tax lien may have been released, it remains a matter of public record and may affect your ability to obtain a loan.
+In order to have it removed, you’ll need to file an “Application for Withdrawal of Filed Notice of Federal Tax Lien” with the IRS.

 Discharge of Property from IRS Tax Lien

-If you want to sell real property such as your home or rental property that is subject to a tax lien you’ll need to apply for a “Certificate of Discharge from Federal Tax Lien.”
+If you want to sell real property, such as your home or rental property, that is subject to a tax lien, you’ll need to apply for a “Certificate of Discharge from Federal Tax Lien.”
 The discharge removes the lien from the property and gives the purchaser clear title.
-A discharge does not relief you from the tax liability nor does it remove the lien from other property you may own.
+A discharge does not relieve you from the tax liability, nor does it remove the lien from other property you may own.

 The IRS will normally issue a Certificate of Discharge in the following circumstances